tversteeg/emplace/README.md

 Run `emplace config --new` to create a new config and configure the repository or `emplace config --path` to retrieve the path to the configuration file.

+## Development Status

+This software isn't actively developed on by me anymore, I do however review and accept pull requests.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):